berry-lang/berry_doc/docs/source/en/Berry-in-20-minutes.rst

 32 bits or 64 bits integers depending on the underlying platform (usually 32 bits on embedded systems).

-Berry supports floating point calculation, as soon as at lest one member if floating point.
+Berry supports floating point calculation, as soon as at least one member is floating point.
 Floating point uses either 32 bits ``float`` or 64 bits ``double`` depending on compilation options (usually 32 bits on embedded systems).